Baltic Sea Bathymetry Database

 More information about the dataset is available in the metadata section.

 Baltic Sea Hydrographic Commission

 The Baltic Sea Hydrographic Commission (BSHC) is a regional commission of the International Hydrographic Organisation.
 Its members are the Hydrographic Offices surrounding the Baltic sea.
-More information is available at the IHO website.
+Apart from the BSHC website, more information is available at the IHO website.